Understanding what a budget is and its importance is crucial for every organization because it can be a way to achieve financial sustainability.

 Here are some guidelines.

 Keep in mind that you are planning for revenues as well as expenses for your programs and activities that define your goals.
-You should be able to set the priorities and make the difference between reality and fantasy.
+You should be able to set priorities and make the difference between reality and fantasy.
 First, let’s consider the revenues.

 Revenues can come from many sources.
 It can be contributions from the public, grants/endowment, ticket sales, auction proceeds and fees for goods and services.
 They each should be evaluated and reasonable.
 When considering contributions from the public, you should be able to assess the amount of money you expect to get within a reasonable range.
 Being realistic would imply taking into consideration the state of the economy, the financial situations of contributors or the likelihood of raising money.
 For grants and endowment, you should make sure that you meet the grantor’s requirements and qualify for it.
 There could be reports provided to the donors, or restrictions on how and what to spend the money on.
 There may even be possibilities where the complexity of compliance with the requirements of the grantor can be a real challenge.
 This sometimes happens to small organizations seeking grants from large agencies.
 This should be taken into consideration when applying for grants as a source of revenue.
-For ticket sales, auction proceeds and fees for goods and services, you should also be realistic when assessing the amount of money, you expect.
+For ticket sales, auction proceeds, and fees for goods and services, you should also be realistic when assessing the amount of money, you expect.
 Every source of revenue should be evaluated before being considered.

 The budget side dealing with expenses.

 Expenses should eventually be tied to the programs and activities and not be ignored.
-There are different types of expenses and costs, such as: direct costs, capital expenditures, indirect or overhead costs and in-kind contributions of goods and services.
+There are different types of expenses and costs, such as direct costs, capital expenditures, indirect or overhead costs, and in-kind contributions of goods and services.

-- Direct costs are those costs that completely attributed to a specific project or program.
+- Direct costs are those costs that are completely attributed to a specific project or program.
 Examples can be the cost of hiring new staff for a project, ordering supplies, and costs related to publications or travel.

-- Expenditures, which are expenses made to acquire or maintain fixed assets such as cars, land or building.
+- Expenditures, which are expenses made to acquire or maintain fixed assets such as cars, land, or building.
 They would be beneficial for the organization in the long run.

-- Indirect or overhead costs, are costs that are not directly associated with a specific project but may be necessary to achieve it.
+- Indirect or overhead costs are costs that are not directly associated with a specific project but may be necessary to achieve it.
 These costs can be telephone charges, computer use, internet or postage.

 - In-kind contributions of goods or services are non-cash contributions for a project.
 They can be both a revenue (when received) and an expense (when used).
-They include items like office space, utilities, parking, security or staff hours.
+They include items like office space, utilities, parking, security, or staff hours.